4.84 from 6 votes

 Other butterscotch recipes I thought you may enjoy:

 Lisa Huff is a Cookbook Author, Freelance Recipe Developer, Food Photographer, Blogger/Writer, and award-winning home chef.
-She loves creating unique recipes from healthy to decadent including cocktails, appetizers, main dishes, dessert recipes and more and has appeared on various shows, publications, and websites. <More about Lisa Huff>
+She loves creating unique recipes from healthy to decadent including cocktails, appetizers, main dishes, dessert recipes and more and has appeared on various shows, publications, and websites.

-Comments
+10 Comments

-I made these butterscotch apple toffee bars yesterday, and was thrilled with the flavor.
+2. I made these butterscotch apple toffee bars yesterday, and was thrilled with the flavor.
 What a great idea to combine these items in this way.
 The cracker toffee is always a hit, and this puts a unique spin on it.
 Now I need to go buy more dried apples so I can make more.
 There are so many people I would love to give these to as gifts and I want everyone to taste how great they are.
 Thank you for this recipe and a new item for my rotation.

-2. SHARON BAKER says
+3. SHARON BAKER says:

 I want your recipe for NO BAKE P B CHOCOLATE LASAGNA.
 My favorite Peanut B utter